-Payment inaccuracies due to keying errors take top priority and are handled by the Payment Processing Unit Supervisor within one business day of discovering the error.
+Payment inaccuracies due to keying errors take top priority and are handled by the Payment 120 | P a g e

+Processing Unit Supervisor within one business day of discovering the error.
 When a payment dispute arises, the Certification Unit (for ADES Certified Family Child Care Providers and ADES Certified In-Home Providers) and the Contracts Unit (for Contracted ADHS Certified Group Homes or ADHS Licensed Centers) are responsible for resolving the dispute or appeal.
 The assigned Contract Administrator or Certification Worker will work with the provider to ensure all monies due to the provider are paid timely.